Netatalk/netatalk/doc/manual/Installation.md

     This is mostly relevant for developers or package managers who want to regenerate the Unicode source files.

-### Spotlight dependencies
+### Spotlight LocalSearch backend dependencies

-Netatalk's Spotlight support relies on the following third-party software:
+The LocalSearch backend for Spotlight depends on the following third-party software:

 - bison